 |PE Mechanical: Thermal and Fluid Systems||80||60%||CBT||Year-round|

 |PE Naval Architecture and Marine Engineering||12||33%||P&P||Once per year|

 |PE Petroleum||30||27%||CBT||Once per year|

-How To Pass the PE Exam for the First Time?
+How to Pass the PE exam for the First Time?

 Students should also stay away from social media sites and utilize most of their time preparation.
 At the same time, they should take breaks to rest and relax.
 Studying can be tough and stressful.
 To help you stay focused and energetic, you need to take short breaks so that you can put 100% effort into the preparation.
 For additional help, you can also take PE License courses.
-They can help you with the practice of questions and guide you around the exam pattern, tips to pass, and guidance from professionals.
+They can help you with the practice of questions and guide you around the exam pattern, tips to pass, and guidance by professionals.
 These tips ensure that you pass the PE exam on the first try.